Nelson Sullivan, 30" x 40", oil on canvas, 1984

 And, you know, he was right.

-larger tape gauge.
-But it was easier to tape with my smaller camera and I have
+tape gauge.
+But it was easier to tape with my smaller camera and I have 358

-work-in-progress already, and providing I live a long more I guess I'll have
+already, and providing I live a long more I guess I'll have about 10,000 hours

-about 10,000 hours of video that someone will have to edit eventually.
-I don't
+of video that someone will have to edit eventually.
+I don't think I'll have

-think I'll have time in this life to edit down my work to something you could go
+time in this life to edit down my work to something you could go and see in

 i used to want to document each evening into an event unto itself.
 I would want

-performance- so I get people putting on their costumes, and then I get the show
+a performance- so I get people putting on their costumes, and then I get the

 every night in a nightclub of the tenseness before a show, the release of energy